Overview and Policy

 Although government regulations specify that student eligibility for federal funds be based on the previous tax year information, we base eligibility for institutional funds on a more accurate “projected year” analysis based on your income in the current year.
 To determine eligibility for sets of funds, we perform two different file reviews on each student: one that conforms with federal guidelines which we use to determine eligibility for federal loans, and another which allows us to use a broader analysis and incorporate our own institutional policies to determine eligibility for our institutional grant and loan assistance.

 The Law School’s projected-year analysis uses the twelve-month period running from the summer immediately proceeding the academic year for which the student is seeking assistance through the end of the 9-month academic year.
-In this way we can base the calculation of your student contribution from income on only your summer income.
-The student’s contribution from summer income is based on earnings in the summer prior to each academic year.
+In this way we can base the calculation of your student contribution from income primarily on the income related to your summer.
+That is, all compensation, direct or indirect, of the sort that is included on a W-2, etc.

 Summer Work Requirement For Returning and Transfer Students